Sri Lanka bans face covering after attacks

 "The ban is to ensure national security...
 No one should obscure their faces to make identification difficult," the statement said.

-It came days after local Islamic clerics urged Muslim women not to cover their faces amid fears of a backlash after the bombings carried out by jihadists affiliated to the Islamic State group.
+It came days after local clerics urged Muslim women not to cover their faces amid fears of a backlash after the bombings carried out by militants affiliated to the Daesh group.

 Muslims in the majority Buddhist nation account for about 10 percent of its 21 million population.

+Most Sri Lankan Muslims practise a liberal form of the religion and only a small number of women wear the niqab.

-COLOMBO: Sri Lankan President Maithripala Sirisena on Sunday announced a ban on face covering, a week after Islamist militants carried out coordinated suicide bombings that killed 253 people.
+Colombo: Sri Lankan President Maithripala Sirisena on Sunday announced a ban on face covering, a week after militants carried out coordinated suicide bombings that killed 253 people.

 Sirisena said he was using emergency powers to ban any form of face covering in public.
 The restriction will take effect from Monday, his office said in a statement.